suhovius/figma-current-selection-sender/README.md

 # current-selection-sender

-This plugin will send selected elements to the provided URL as json data
+This plugin will send selected Image elements to the provided URL as json data

 # Instructions